Micro-macro Parareal, from ODEs to SDEs and back again: Conclusion

 \section{Conclusion}

 In section \ref{section_micro_macro_ODE}, we presented a new convergence bound for micro-macro Parareal for a special linear multiscale ODE.
-This bound is a generalisation of an existing bound for scalar ODEs from \cite{gander_analysis_2007}.
+While our work focuses on a specific case of the multiscale ODEs considered by \mycite{Legoll2013}, our bound is a generalisation of an existing bound for scalar ODEs from \mycite{gander_analysis_2007}.
 It contains an extra term that decreases as the decay rate of the fast component in the ODE system increases.
-In the future, it would be interesting te develop a convergence bound for a more general class of linear multiscale ODEs, where the bottom left element of $A$ does not need to be zero.
+In the future, it would be interesting te develop a convergence bound for a more general class of linear multiscale ODEs, where the bottom left element of $\mathcal A$ does not need to be zero.
 Also, as we considered only $x,y \in \mathbb R$, generalizations to higher dimensions and to more general nonlinear ODEs would be interesting.
-It might be possible to obtain a sharper bound based on an adaptation of the generating function framework from \cite{gander_unified_2023}.

 In section \ref{section_micro_macro_SDE}, we extended a Parareal algorithm in which the fine solver is a Monte Carlo simulation of the SDE, and the coarse solver is an approximate ODE description of the first two statistical moments of the SDE.
-In the future, it would be interesting to perform tests with the algorithm on different examples, such as true McKean-Vlasov SDEs, and to study the influence of the form of different SDEs on the convergence.
-Another interesting path would be to augment the MC-moments Parareal method with a way to exploit other reduced models, such as the normal forms described in \cite{roberts_model_2014}.
+In the future, it would be interesting to perform tests with the algorithm on more examples, such as true McKean-Vlasov SDEs, and to study the influence of the form of different SDEs on the convergence.
+Another path would be to augment the MC-moments Parareal method with a way to exploit other reduced models, such as the normal forms described in \mycite{roberts_model_2014}.

-In conclusion, in this paper we first studied micro-macro Parareal for ODEs, and then we visited a Parareal method for SDEs that exploits ODE descriptions.
+In summary, we first studied micro-macro Parareal for ODEs, and then we visited a Parareal method for SDEs that exploits ODE descriptions.
 This journey brought us first to ODEs, and via SDEs we returned to ODEs.

-\paragraph{Acknowledgements} This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No.~955701.
-The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Belgium, France, Germany, and Switzerland.
+\paragraph{Acknowledgements.} We sincerely thank the anonymous reviewers for their careful and thorough work.
+Their suggestions have greatly ameliorated this text.

 We thank Thibaut Lunet for discussions about convergence of micro-macro Parareal.
 We thank Thijs Steel for suggesting the Cholesky factorization in the definition of the matching operator \eqref{definition_matching_operator}.
 We also thank Arne Bouillon for his comments on an earlier version of this manuscript.